influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/time-and-date.md

 ### Time zone shifts

-Many regions use time zone shifts (such as Daylight Saving Time (DST) and British Summer Time (BST)).
+Many regions use time zone shifts (such as daylight saving time (DST)).
 If a wall clock time bin starts at a time that does not exist in the specified time zone, the timestamp is adjusted to the time that is the same offset from the start of the day in that time zone.

 If a wall clock time represents an ambiguous time in the region then the behavior depends on the size of the specified interval.
 If the interval is